TransferLearningEvent/TransferLearningEvent/README.md

 - competitions (see below) with a new one coming up soon !

 I also give frequent talks and presentations to help others learn about Deep Learning.
 Whether you are an expert, a beginner, or just a curious person with no technical background, I'm always up for a discussion ;)
-Here are the talks I've given in the past four years :
+Here are the talks and events I've given or roganised in the past five years :

 ### Organized competitions :
 - Ceteris Paribus Face Challenge :  https://transfer-learning.org/competition.html (launch video : https://youtu.be/X7KHU0ZnmdM)